GradGPT LogoGradGPTAP

 Each FRQ part is 1 point.
 Skipping one = losing one.

-Write a timed AP HuG FRQ on a real College Board prompt.
+Write a timed AP HuG FRQ on a released AP prompt.
 Find out where your answers are too vague to earn the point.